 Also of interest is that La Plata - Atlanta has more people living here who work in computers and math than 95% of the places in the US.

-The education level of La Plata - Atlanta citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.49% of adults 25 and older in La Plata - Atlanta have a college degree.
+In terms of college education, La Plata - Atlanta is nearly on par with the US average for all cities of 21.84%: 19.49% of adults 25 and older in La Plata - Atlanta have a bachelor's degree or advanced degree.

 The per capita income in La Plata - Atlanta in 2022 was $26,151, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,604 for a family of four.
 However, La Plata - Atlanta contains both very wealthy and poor people as well.